 Your screenplay is not good enough.

-It’s hard for everybody, regardless of background; geography; even start in life.
-I know a guy whose mother was a famous singer/actress back in the day, but she said to him: “You gotta make it on your own boyo, you’re not riding on my coattails.”
+Yes, everyone … Regardless of background; geography; even start in life.
+I even know a guy whose mother was a famous singer/actress back in the day.
+She said to him: “You gotta make it on your own boyo, you’re not riding on my coattails.”
 So he’s getting out there with his scripts, alone, same as you.

 So it’s really as simple – AND as difficult! – as all the above.
 So stop whining and get going.
 See you on the other side!